 The goal of this program is to reduce the rate of active tuberculosis cases in Rhode Island.
 The objective had been a ninety percent completion rate.
-The objective has been raised, however, beginning in FY 2008 to the highest percentage of tuberculosis cases completing therapy in a previous fiscal year since FY 1999.
-1:
+The objective was raised, however, beginning in FY 2008 to the highest percentage of tuberculosis cases completing therapy in a previous fiscal year since FY 1999. .

-13The data displayed under FY 2006 and FY 2007 represent CY 2005 and CY 2006 data respectively.
-The data displayed under FY 2008 and FY 2009 are projections for CY 2007 and CY 2008 respectively.
-Central Management Percentage of Homeless Families Placed in Permanent Housing Which Do Not Return for Services
+13The data displayed under FY 2007 and FY 2008 represent CY 2006 and CY 2007 data respectively.
+The data displayed under FY 2009 and FY 2010 are projections for CY 2008 and CY 2009 respectively.
+Child Support Enforcement Current Child Support Collected as a Percentage of Current Child Support Owed